adcybulski/adcybulski.github.io/_posts/2020-03-10-Hacker-Reading-List-Intro.md

 Peterson, T. F. (2011).
 Nightwork: A history of hacks and pranks at MIT.
 MIT Press.

 Thomas, D. (2002).
 Hacker culture.
 University of Minnesota Press.

+Turkle, S. (1984).
+The Second Self: Computers and the Human Spirit (Twentieth Anniversary Edition).
+MIT Press.